shahidul034/Chat-with-pdf-using-medical-LLM-langchain-and-streamlit/README.md

     llm = HuggingFacePipeline(pipeline = pipe, model_kwargs = {'temperature':0})
     st.session_state["model"] = llm
 ```
-### We need to vectorize our pdf file to pass the data to LLM.
-If the pdf size crosses the LLM context length, it creates an error.
-We send only relevant chunks to LLM so that it never crosses the token limit.
-Here, We used huggingface embeddings.
-We can use OpenAI embeddings, but it needs to API call, which is not free.
+### 🎯In order to effectively utilize our PDF data with a Large Language Model (LLM), it is essential to vectorize the content of the PDF.
+Given the constraints imposed by the LLM's context length, it is crucial to ensure that the data provided does not exceed this limit to prevent errors.
+To achieve this, we employ a process of converting the entire PDF file into vector chunks and only sending the relevant chunks to the LLM, thereby avoiding any issues related to token limits.
+To vectorize the PDF content, we utilize the "sentence-transformers/all-mpnet-base-v2" model, a state-of-the-art open-source vector embedding model.
+Additionally, we leverage FAISS (Facebook AI Similarity Search), an open-source library that facilitates efficient similarity search and clustering of dense vectors.
+This combination allows us to accurately and efficiently convert PDF content into vector embeddings.
+The vector embeddings are then saved locally, which not only optimizes the process by saving time during repeated use but also ensures that we do not incur additional costs associated with API calls.
+Although we have the option to use OpenAI embeddings, this approach requires API calls that are not free, making the use of open-source alternatives more practical and cost-effective for our purposes.
 ```
 if "vectorstore" not in st.session_state and path_in:
     loader=PyPDFLoader(file_path=path_in)